-- Qc Colluvium (Holocene to upper Pleistocene) -- Poorly sorted, nonstratified sand and silt with subangular to angular mostly sandstone blocks; color and clast composition vary with parent material; deposited primarily by creep and slope wash on moderate slopes; locally includes talus and alluvial deposits; generally less than 20 feet (6 m) thick. - Qco Older colluvium (lower Holocene to upper Pleistocene) Similar to colluvium (Qc) described above, but deeply dissected by ephemeral stream channels. - Qmt Talus (Holocene to upper Pleistocene) -- Primarily very poorly sorted, coarse, angular blocks on steep slopes; fine-grained interstitial component varies from abundant to absent; composed of blocks derived from immediately upslope ledges and cliffs; locally contains small landslide and slump masses and boulders with diameters exceeding 30 feet (9 m); mantles steep slopes beneath cliffs and ledges; locally includes undifferentiated colluvium and landslide deposits; commonly grades downslope into colluvial and alluvial deposits; generally 15 feet thick (4.5 m) or less, locally exceeds 30 feet (9 m) thick. - Qmts Talus sand (Holocene to upper Pleistocene) -- Cone-shaped deposits of sand commonly mantling talus, colluvium, and other slope-forming units; locally contains small landslide and slump masses and rock-fall blocks and boulders with diameters exceeding 30 feet (9 m); sand was mostly derived from eroding bare sandstone exposed upslope; locally concentrated by wind; up to 20 feet (6 m) thick. - Qmsh Historical undifferentiated mass-movement slide and slump deposits (Historical) -- Masses of rock and unconsolidated material that have undergone translational and/or rotational downslope movement; include zones of highly disturbed material, especially at landslide toes where movement is characterized by earth flow; typically associated with low-strength bentonitic mudstone and claystone in the Petrified Forest Member of the Chinle Formation and the Kayenta Formation; landslide features such as scarps and slide blocks are morphologically distinct; historical age documented by disturbed vegetation and open fractures; deposits may deflect stream flow; vary greatly in thickness, but most are estimated to be less than 50 feet (15 m) thick. - Younger undifferentiated mass-movement slide and slump deposits (Holocene to upper Pleistocene)
+- Qc Colluvium (Holocene to upper Pleistocene) -- Poorly sorted, nonstratified sand and silt with subangular to angular mostly sandstone blocks; color and clast composition vary with parent material; deposited primarily by creep and slope wash on moderate slopes; locally includes talus and alluvial deposits; generally less than 20 feet (6 m) thick. - Qmt Talus (Holocene to upper Pleistocene) -- Primarily very poorly sorted, coarse, angular blocks on steep slopes; fine-grained interstitial component varies from abundant to absent; composed of blocks derived from immediately upslope ledges and cliffs; locally contains small landslide and slump masses and boulders with diameters exceeding 30 feet (9 m); mantles steep slopes beneath cliffs and ledges; locally includes undifferentiated colluvium; commonly grades downslope into colluvial and other deposits; generally 15 feet thick (4.5 m) or less, locally up to 30 feet (9 m) thick.

--- Masses of rock and unconsolidated material that have undergone translational and/or rotational downslope movement; bedrock strata within the blocks are commonly tilted and shattered; individual blocks may be as much as several hundred feet long; slip surfaces commonly develop in the clays of the Petrified Forest Member of the Chinle Formation and in silt and clay units in the Kayenta Formation; similar in character and occurrence to Qmsh, but landslide features such as scarps and slide blocks are morphologically less distinct as the result of weathering and erosion; locally includes deposits with historical movement; probably formed mostly during wet climatic regimes in the Pleistocene, but continue to move near springs and other wet areas, and where undercut or oversteepened by stream erosion or human activity; vary greatly in thickness, but most are probably less than 50 feet (15 m) thick. - Qmso Older undifferentiated mass-movement slide and slump deposits (lower Holocene to middle Pleistocene) -- Similar to Qmsy deposits but forms isolated mounds and erosional remnants of once larger landslide masses; includes large piles of debris from collapse of a rock wall near The Sentinel in Zion Canyon; locally may be more than 300 feet (90 m) thick. - Qmsc, Qms(n) Undifferentiated landslide complex (Holocene to middle Pleistocene) -- Large complex mass of slump, slide, and earthflow deposits; forms large hummocky mounds and hills in southwestern part of quadrangle; includes older, younger, and historical landslide deposits; locally reactivated with historical movement along and upslope from incised channels; large mostly intact blocks of Navajo Sandstone mapped as Qms(n); 0 to 200 feet (0-60 m) thick.
+- Qmts Talus sand (Holocene to upper Pleistocene) -- Cone-shaped deposits of sand commonly mantling talus, colluvium, and other slope-forming units; locally contains small landslide and slump masses and boulders with diameters exceeding 30 feet (9 m); sand was mostly derived from eroding bare sandstone exposed upslope; locally concentrated by wind; up to 20 feet (6 m) thick. - Qmsh Historical undifferentiated mass-movement slide and slump deposits (Historical) -- Masses of rock and unconsolidated material that have undergone translational and/or rotational downslope movement; include zones of highly disturbed material, especially at landslide toes where movement is characterized by earth flow; typically associated with low-strength bentonitic mudstone and claystone in the Petrified Forest Member of the Chinle Formation and the Kayenta Formation; landslide features such as scarps and slide blocks are morphologically distinct; historical age documented by disturbed vegetation and open fractures; deposits may deflect stream flow; vary greatly in thickness, but most are estimated to be less than 50 feet (15 m) thick. - Qmsy Younger undifferentiated mass-movement slide and slump deposits (Holocene to upper Pleistocene) -- Masses of rock and unconsolidated material that have undergone translational and/or rotational downslope movement; bedrock strata within the blocks are commonly tilted and shattered; individual blocks may be as much as several hundred feet long; slip surfaces commonly develop in the clays of the Petrified Forest Member of the Chinle Formation and in silt and clay units in the Kayenta Formation; similar in character and occurrence to Qmsh, but landslide features such as scarps and slide blocks are morphologically less distinct as the result of weathering and erosion; locally includes deposits with historical movement; probably formed mostly during wet climatic regimes in the Pleistocene, but continue to move near springs and other wet areas, and where undercut or oversteepened by stream erosion or human activity; vary greatly in thickness, but most are probably less than 50 feet (15 m) thick. - Qmso Older undifferentiated mass-movement slide and slump deposits (lower Holocene to Pleistocene) --Similar to Qmsy deposits but forms isolated mounds and erosional remnants of once larger landslide masses; locally may be more than 300 feet (90 m) thick.

+Qmsc, Qms(n)

+Undifferentiated landslide complex (Holocene to Pleistocene) -- Large complex mass of slump, slide, and earthflow deposits; forms large hummocky mounds and hills; includes older, younger, and historical landslide deposits; locally reactivated with historical movement along and upslope from incised channels; large mostly intact blocks of Navajo Sandstone mapped as Qms(n); 0 to 200 feet (0-60 m) thick.